Save $800 at LasikPlus

 5How much does LASIK cost?

-The cost of LASIK depends on which doctor you choose and what technology is used, however, procedures may average around $2,000 per eye.
+The cost of LASIK depends on which doctor you choose and what technology is recommended.
 With your EyeMed membership, you get 15% off standard LASIK prices or 5% off promotional LASIK prices.
-Receive more value, such as free LASIK exams and attractive financing, at LasikPlus, a featured EyeMed provider.
+Receive more value, such as free LASIK exams and guaranteed financing at LasikPlus, a featured EyeMed provider.

 6Will I still need my reading glasses after LASIK?